 Some investors fall prey to their emotions.
 They get caught up in the hype of a new tech stock or sell off shares because of fear.
 It’s commonly known that the S&P 500 outperforms the average investor.
 That happens because rather than adopt a simple buy-and-hold strategy, investors allow their emotions to get the better of them – causing them to make sub-optimal decisions.

-Investors can benefit from outsourcing their discipline to a checklist in the way pilots do.
+Investors can benefit from outsourcing their discipline to a investment checklist in the way pilots do.
 Pilots use checklists prior to take-off to make sure everything is functioning as it should, and investors can use a checklist to make sure all is in order prior to investment.

 Checklists are great for reducing human error, but they are also valuable in that they provide a type of documentation.
-Imagine one follows the checklist prior to investing in a company and it doesn’t work out.
-A smart, motivated investor can examine what went wrong and see if another item needs to be added to the checklist.
+Imagine one follows the checklist prior to investing in stocks and it doesn’t work out.
+A smart, motivated investor can examine what went wrong and see if another item needs to be added to the investment checklist.
 For example, maybe you rushed in without making sure the business had a true economic moat.
-Do your post-mortem and then add that step on the checklist.
+Do your post-mortem and then add that step on the investment checklist.

 You’ll never make that mistake again.

-Checklist Investing: What goes on the Checklist?
+Checklist Investing: What goes on the Investment Checklist?

-Investors such as Warren Buffet, Charlie Munger, Guy Spier and Mohnish Pabrai all tout the virtues of using checklists when evaluating a company.
+Investors such as Warren Buffet, Charlie Munger, Guy Spier and Mohnish Pabrai all tout the virtues of using investing checklists when evaluating a company.
 In a 1977 letter to shareholders Warren Buffett outlined his checklist philosophy.

 “We select our marketable equity securities in much the same way we would evaluate a business for acquisition in its entirety.
 We want the business to be (1) one that we can understand, (2) with favorable long-term prospects, (3) operated by honest and competent people, and (4) available at a very attractive price.”